 In further conversation, Kriuchkov agreed to pay an advance of $11,000 dollars to the employee but revoked his offer as he stated the project was being put on hold.
 He then explained he was leaving the area the next day in an attempt to flee the country.
 The FBI obviously caught wind of his escape from Reno to Los Angeles that night, and he was arrested on August 22, 2020, before he could leave the US.

 Tesla remains very fortunate to have trusted employees because others may not have made the same decisions in the face of a million-dollar offer.
 Insider threats can be damaging, and thanks to this employee, Tesla avoided a potentially catastrophic attack.

-SpearTip’s cyber experts continuously monitor environments 24/7 in our US based Security Operations Center.
+SpearTip’s cyber experts continuously monitor environments 24/7 in our US-based Security Operations Center.
 Our certified engineers work in unison with our proprietary endpoint detection and response tool, ShadowSpear®.
-This allows your organization to have a direct communication with our engineers at any moment and a completely transparent view of your risk profile.
+This allows your organization to have direct communication with our engineers at any moment and a completely transparent view of your risk profile.